thommiano/neural-doodle/README.rst

 4. Neural analogies is designed to work with images, and can only support the RGB format for its masks.
 Semantic style transfer was designed to integrate with other neural networks (for pixel labeling and semantic segmentation), and can use any format for its maps, including RGBA or many channels per label masks.

 5. Semantic style transfer is about 25% faster and uses less memory too.
 For neural analogies, the extra computation is effectively the analogy prior—which could improve the quality of the results in theory.
-In practice, it's hard to tell—let us know what you find!
+In practice, it's hard to tell at this stage.

+If you have any comparisons or insightns, be sure to let us know!

 ----